Process

 Technical Design

 Stage 4 typically begins once planning consent has been granted.
-The Stage 3 design is developed in sufficient detail for tendering and construction.
-The scope of this stage ranges from the thermal and structural performance of the building envelope through to the specification of individual components, including joinery, ironmongery, and finishes.
-Where a structural engineer has not yet been appointed, one is appointed at this stage to produce structural calculations for building regulations.
+The Stage 3 design is developed in enough detail for tendering and construction.
+The scope of this stage ranges from the thermal performance of walls and roofs, through to the specification of joinery, door handles, and finishes.
 This information forms the basis for building regulations approval and for obtaining competitive tenders from contractors.
 We can manage the tender process, advise on contractor selection, and prepare the building contract.

 At this stage: